aaron9589/esphome-for-model-railroading/README.md

 ### Other Notes

-- The Servos don't initialise to open/close on start - you'll need to reset all the points when you power on the ESP.
+- ~The Servos don't initialise to open/close on start - you'll need to reset all the points when you power on the ESP.
 (CATS can do this for you easily).
-I might try and get it to initialise on boot eventually.
+I might try and get it to initialise on boot eventually.~ This is now fixed, servos initialise when the ESP boots.

-- Servos buzzing can be stopped by changing the detach_time for that servo to something other than 0s.
+- ~Servos buzzing can be stopped by changing the detach_time for that servo to something other than 0s.~ After installing a few I've opted to never detach and focus on getting the endpoints exact - too often when detatching the servos would flick away from the endpoint.